Aditya-ju2029/ensemble-learning-medical/README.md

 ---

-## Relation to Published Work
+## Relation to Associated Manuscript

-This repository provides a reproducible implementation of the methods described in:
+This repository provides a reproducible implementation of the methods described in the associated manuscript:

-**“Weighted Deep Classifier Fusion and Soft Classifier Output Fusion for Kidney Disease Detection from CT Scan Images.”**
+“Weighted Deep Classifier Fusion and Soft Classifier Output Fusion for Kidney Disease Detection from CT Scan Images.”

-The implementation extends the published work by incorporating **true 5-fold cross-validation for all ensemble (fusion) models**, providing more robust and unbiased performance estimation.
+The implementation extends the manuscript by incorporating true 5-fold cross-validation for all ensemble (fusion) models, providing more robust and unbiased performance estimation.

 ---